l7mp/learning-go/99-labs/05-resilience/README.md

 It is completely normal for the `put` to fail; this happens, e.g., when another `splitdim` instance makes a `put` to the same account between our `get` and `put` queries.

 There are two problems with the current code:
-- Currently we cannot ensure the "at the same time" property above: since our key-value store does not support transactions, it is certainly possible that the first `db.setBalance` operation succeeds while the second one fails, which will leave the account database in an inconsistent state.
-The most we can do is to try to avoid such situations as much as we can.
+- Currently we cannot ensure the "at the same time" property: since our key-value store does not support transactions, it is certainly possible that the first `db.setBalance` operation succeeds while the second one fails, which will leave the account database in an inconsistent state.
+The most we can do is to try to avoid such situations as much as we can (see [later](#transactions-revisited) on transaction support).
 - Perhaps less obvious, but there is another problem lurking in the code: if `db.SetBalance` fails and this failure persists, then `Transfer` falls into an infinite loop trying to update the key-value store to no avail.

 It is easy to test this: